 5. You can learn to make your strategic sales plans

 Sure, you can probably make your share of sales by cold calling and conducting tried-and-true in-person negotiations, but having an effective strategy can make you a much more efficient salesperson.
-Deborah Sweeney, CEO of MyCorporation says her marketing education has helped her better understand the nuances of the strategies and tactics used by effective salespeople.
+Deborah Sweeney, CEO of MyCorporation says her marketing education has helped her better understand the nuances of the strategies and tactics used by effective salespeople and avoid sales mistakes.